 Results

-A total of 2130 febrile episodes (from 2090 patients) were included in the study from nine European countries.
-1549 (72.7%) were assigned to the ‘bacterial’ group and 581 (27.3%) to the ‘viral’ group.
+2130 febrile episodes (from 2090 patients) were included in the study from nine European countries.
+1549 (72.7%) were assigned ‘bacterial’ and 581 (27.3%) ‘viral’ group.
 1156 (54.3%) were male.
 Median age was 5 years (bacterial) and 3 years (viral).
-The majority of patients (714; 33.5%) were from sites in the United Kingdom.
+The majority of patients (714; 33.5%) were from UK sites.
 (Table 1).

-The most common main initial and final syndrome classifications were lower (LRTI) (initial: 421; 19.8%, final: 501; 23.5%) and upper respiratory tract infection (URTI) (initial: 399; 18.7%, final: 435; 20.0%) (Supplementary Table 6).
+The most common initial and final syndrome classifications were lower (LRTI) (initial: 421; 19.8%, final: 501; 23.5%) and upper respiratory tract infection (URTI) (initial: 399; 18.7%, final: 435; 20.0%) (Supplementary Table 6).

-Overall, 1587 (74.5%) patients received empiric systemic antibiotics with a significant variation between countries.
+Overall, 1587 (74.5%) patients received empiric systemic antibiotics with significant variation between countries.
 The three most frequently prescribed antibiotics in both groups were third-generation cephalosporins (prescribed in 34.6% vs 60.6% respectively of those who received antibiotics), penicillin/beta-lactamase inhibitor combinations (31.1% and 24.5%) and penicillins (26.9% and 23.4%) (Supplementary Table 7 and 8).

 Appropriateness of antibiotic use

-1318/1549 (85.1%) patients in the ‘bacterial’ group received empiric systemic antibiotics with 1157/1318 (87.8%) of those being administered parenteral (IV/IM).
+1318/1549 (85.1%) patients in the ‘bacterial’ group received empiric systemic antibiotics with 1157/1318 (87.8%) of those being parenteral (IV/IM).
 231 (14.9%) patients in the ‘bacterial’ group did not receive empiric antibiotics, of which 120 (7.7%) were considered inappropriate (Supplementary Table 5).
 269/581 (46.3%) of patients in the ‘viral’ group received inappropriate empiric antibiotics (87.0% of those IV/IM).
 Of patients receiving antibiotics in the ‘bacterial’ group, 70.0% received at least one Access antibiotic and 61.0% at least one Watch antibiotic.
 Of patients receiving antibiotics in the ‘viral’ group, 50.2% received at least one Access antibiotic and 80.3% at least one Watch antibiotic (Figure 2A and B, Supplementary Table 7 and 8).
-There was a significant variation in proportion of AWaRe antibiotics used, in different countries, with Slovenia having the highest (89.2%) and Germany having the lowest (39.3%) proportion of Access antibiotic use.
+There was a significant variation in proportion of AWaRe antibiotics used, in different countries, with Slovenia having the highest (89.2%) and Germany the lowest (39.3%) proportion of Access antibiotic use.
 We identified an Access use of 49.1% across all countries.
 (Figure 2C)

 Most patients with one initial main syndrome classification were attributed the same main final syndrome classification 1326/1520 (87.2%) (Supplementary Figure 2).
 In patients in the ‘bacterial’ group with one initial syndrome classification, the most common antibiotic classes prescribed varied by syndrome – however, penicillins, penicillin/beta-lactamase inhibitor combinations and second- and third-generation cephalosporins accounted for the majority of antibiotics (Figure 3A, C).
 Central nervous system (CNS) showed the highest proportion of Watch antibiotic use.
 In patients with one final syndrome classification, antibiotic choice and use of Watch antibiotics followed a similar pattern (Figure 3B, D).